Home

 Cascading cluster failure across 6 progressive phases

-A war room scenario where every fix triggers the next hidden failure.
+A multi-engineer scenario where every fix triggers the next hidden failure.
 Starts with a pod crash-loop and escalates to etcd split-brain and cascading drain storms.
 Tests crisis management, not just Kubernetes knowledge.

 Cascade progression